 A Speedy Recipe for Multi-grain Bread that Powers You Through a Day

 Have you ever wondered whether store-bought, same old bread is inescapable?
 After all, it is time-consuming to make yeast bread from scratch, right?
 Not so fast.
-What if you can spoil your family with a homemade specialty bread in two hours, 75% of which is an idle time?
+What if you can spoil your family with a homemade specialty bread in two hours, 75% of which is idle time?
 Let me put up a warning sign first.
 Once you try this recipe, there is no going back...
 I used to buy breakfast bagels at a local bakery.
 Only until I became quite happy with my rusty home-made bread.
 A majority of yeast bread you can buy is mostly made of all-purpose flour that has a limited flavor and nutritional profile.
 But when I became interested in getting the full benefits of whole grains such as oats, rye, millet, buckwheat, kamut, and spelt, I had to learn how to work with them in baking.
 It was not an easy road though.
 It took countless failures until I came up with a successful recipe that makes the best use of a variety of whole grains.
 Now that I came to love this wholesome bread, I'm ready to share the joy of having a tasty and fulfilling breakfast that keeps me full for long hours.
 For those curious about the picture below, let me explain my humble, yet delicious breakfast.
 A slice of multi-grain bread gets dressed with sunflower butter and strawberry jam.
 Then I put some olive halves and pumpkin seeds on top of the sliced bread before toasting it in the oven.
 While waiting for my toast, I slice a banana and make a cup of espresso.
 If you love eggs for breakfast, you can certainly add a scrambled or poached egg to the toast, which would make a nice brunch.
 The only downside with this bread is that you can easily get addicted to it, which means that you may have to make this bread quite often!

+This bread also goes very well with tuna salad.
 If your interest has been piqued, here is how you can make this awesome bread successfully every time!